-Paying annual fees is required to maintain ATCB credentials.
-Since the ATR is a prerequisite for the ATR-BC, board certified art therapists must also maintain the ATR credential.
-There is not currently an additional fee for the ATR-BC.
-These fees support the continued updating of the credentialing processes, the adjudication of ethical issues, daily operational costs, activities that promote the professional practice of art therapy and ensuring public protection.
+Completing the annual renewal is required to maintain ATCB credentials.
+Since the ATR is a prerequisite for the BC, board-certified art therapists must also preserve the ATR credential.
+There is a \$100 renewal fee.
+These fees support the continued updating of the credentialing processes, the adjudication of ethical issues, daily operational costs, activities that promote art therapy's professional practice and ensuring public protection.
 Credential holders are billed for annual maintenance fees in May.